Q: What program do I use to access these features on Exchange?

 etc.) instead of Outlook or Entourage?

-A: It is recommended that you use one of the full-featured clients, Outlook 2013 or Outlook 2011, to leverage the Exchange capabilities and to be able to use the calendar options.
+A: It is recommended that you use one of the full-featured Outlook 2016 to leverage the Exchange capabilities and to be able to use the calendar options.

 Q: Can I set a vacation or away message?